 George is also an Honorary Professor at the University of the West Indies, St. Augustine, Trinidad and Tobago since 2013.
 Recently he was re-appointed to this position for a period of 3 years.
 He is also an Eminent Visiting Professor at Universiti Brunei Darussalam and a Visiting Professor at Aston University School of Business and Social Sciences in the UK.

 George is interested in the area of small firms and entrepreneurship, with a further interest in the social media, illicit behaviour and supply chain linked to business performance and economic growth.
 His research typically uses cross-sectional, time-series and panel data approaches.

 George’s research has been presented at various international conferences for which he has won four best conference paper’ awards, the Scottish Enterprise award and he has performed the duties of chair and/or discussant at many of these conferences.
 Currently, he is the Chair of the “Business Creation, Early Stage Development and Business Closure” track at the Institute for Small Business and Entrepreneurship (ISBE).

-He has published more than 50 journal articles.
+He has published more than 70 journal articles.
 Most of his articles have appeared in top-rated journals listed as world-leading or internationally excellent/recognised, according to the Association of Business School (ABS) journal ranking list.
 He is also the author of several edited books, book chapters and official reports.
 He is considered as one of the top 2% of influential researchers in the world based on the report updated for 2021 by researchers at Stanford University.

 He has been a Visiting International Scholar at Belk College of Business (USA) and Goodman School of Business (Canada), Honorary Fellow at Sir Arthur Lewis Institute for Social and Economic Studies (Trinidad), Affiliate Researcher at Applied Microeconomics Research Unit (Portugal) and Research Associate at the Enterprise Research Centre (UK).